The Sofia: Use as warehouse

 In January 1944, the Sofia Brothers Warehousing Company acquired the Kent Parking Garage with plans to convert the building into a storage warehouse.
 George E. Kingsley designed the conversion, and he filed a set of alteration plans for the building in 1949.
 The Sofia Brothers removed the automated parking equipment in the process.
 The Sofia Brothers also sealed off the vehicular entrance on Columbus Avenue and advertised the building as the "World's Tallest Storage Warehouse".
 The building then housed the offices of the Sofia Brothers, as well as the Sofia family's T & J Management Company, which managed several buildings in Manhattan and the Bronx.
 The Arthur Ross Auction Galleries also hosted auctions for furniture and art at the warehouse.
-The Sofia Bros. refinanced the building with a $520,000 mortgage loan in 1953.
+The Sofia Brothers refinanced the building with a $520,000 mortgage loan in 1953.

 Tenants during the 1950s included the Underwood Corporation, which sold business machines, and De Luxe Pictures, which leased some space for film storage.
 The Public Service Mutual Insurance Company also had offices in the building until the mid-1960s, and HBO predecessor Manhattan Cable Television operated a studio within the building in the early 1970s.
 Art dealer Leo Castelli relocated his Castelli Gallery to the building in the early 1980s, branding it as "Castelli at Lincoln Center".
 By the early 1980s, the Sofia family was considering selling the building, prompting the New York City Landmarks Preservation Commission (LPC) to consider designating the old Kent Garage as an official landmark.
 The Sofia family supported the designation, as did the prospective buyers.
 The building was designated as a city landmark on April 12, 1983, making it one of a few garages in New York City to be designated as such.